Josh Duggar Looks Different In Photo With Anna’s Family, Fans Speculate About His Weight Gain

 “She’s been going nonstop, not only exercising but getting their house ready for him, like he’s a hero returning from war,” the source said.
 “It’s really sad.”

-There’s no word on whether Josh spent any time exercising while he was away at rehab, but he has made an effort to get in shape before. as People reports, his battle with the bulge was filmed for the 2013 19 Kids and Counting episode “Duggar Weight Loss Challenge.”
+There’s no word on whether Josh spent any time exercising while he was away at rehab, but he has made an effort to get in shape before.
+As People reports, his battle with the bulge was filmed for the 2013 19 Kids and Counting episode “Duggar Weight Loss Challenge.”
 Josh decided that he needed to lose weight after seeing what he looked like on TV, and the results of a health checkup also scared him into hopping on the treadmill and putting down the potato chips.
 According to the Huffington Post, he was informed that he was obese and pre-diabetic.

 “I’m thinking 10 years, maybe five or six more kids, you know.
 We can’t have a health crisis,” Anna said of her fears about her husband’s future.